 The major benefits of heat acclimatization

 The major benefits of heat acclimatization are improved cutaneous blood flow, effective redistribution of cardiac output, lower threshold for sweating, increased sweating, lower sodium content in sweat, lower skin and core temperature and heart rate with standard exercise, and carbohydrate sparing effect (McArdle, Katch, & Katch, 2015; Tipton, ed., 2006).
-However, even with good acclimatization, exercising in hot and humid environment in which sweat does not evaporate off the skin will require optimum hydration to maintain thermoregulation (Porcari, Brant, & Comana, 2015).
+However, even with good acclimatization, exercising in hot and humid environments in which sweat does not evaporate off the skin will require optimum hydration to maintain thermoregulation (Porcari, Brant, & Comana, 2015).

-Assessment of hydration status, fluid adjustments and intake
+Assessment of hydration status, fluid adjustments, and intake

 Urine color can be an excellent gage of hydration level, but this has a few caveats.